-The Spin Physics Detector (proto-)collaboration proposes to install a universal detector in the second 140 interaction point of the constructing NICA collider (JINR, Dubna) to study the spin structure of the 141 proton and deuteron and other spin-related phenomena with polarized proton and deuteron beams at 142 the collision energy up to 27 GeV and the luminosity up to 10^{32} cm-2 s-1.
-In polarized ptoton-proton 143 collisions the NICA SPD experiment will cover the cinematic gap between the low-energy measurements 144 at ANKE-COSY and SATURNE and high-energy measurements at the Relativistic Heavy Ion Collider 145 and the planned fixed-target experiments at LHC (see Fig. 1.1).
-Possibility for NICA to operate with 146 polarized deuteron beams at such energies is unique.
-147
+The Spin Physics Detector (proto-)collaboration proposes to install a universal detector in the second interaction point of the NICA collider under construction (JINR, Dubna) to study the spin structure of the proton and deuteron and the other spin-related phenomena with polarized proton and deuteron beams at a collision energy of up to 27 GeV and a luminosity of up to 10^{32} cm-2 s-1.
+In the polarized proton-proton collisions, the SPD experiment at NICA will cover the kinematic gap between the low-energy measurements at ANKE-COSY and SATURNE and the high-energy measurements at the Relativistic Heavy Ion Collider, as well as the planned fixed-target experiments at the LHC (see Fig. 1.1).
+The possibility for NICA to operate with polarized deuteron beams at such energies is unique.

-Figure 1.1: NICA SPD and other past, present, and future experiments with polarized protons.
+Figure 1.1: NICA SPD and the other past, present, and future experiments with polarized protons.

-The SPD is planned to operate as a universal facility for comprehensive study of the unpolarized and polarized gluon content of the nucleon at large Bjorken-x, using different complementary probes such as: charmonia, open charm and prompt photon production processes.
-The experiment aims to provide access to the gluon helicity, gluon Sivers and Boer-Mulders functions in the nucleon, as well as the gluon transversity distribution and tensor PDFs in the deuteron, via the measurement of specific single and double spin asymmetries (see Tab.
+The SPD is planned to operate as a universal facility for comprehensive study of the unpolarized and polarized gluon content of the nucleon at large Bjorken-x, using different complementary probes such as: charmonia, open charm, and prompt photon production processes.
+The experiment aims at providing access to the gluon helicity, gluon Sivers, and Boer-Mulders functions in the nucleon, as well as the gluon transversity distribution and tensor PDFs in the deuteron, via the measurement of specific single and double spin asymmetries (see Tab.
 1.1).
 The results expected to be obtained by the SPD will play an important role in the general understanding of the nucleon gluon content and will serve as a complementary input to the ongoing and planned studies at RHIC, and future measurements at the EIC (BNL) and fixed-target facilities at the LHC (CERN).
-Other polarized and unpolarized physics is possible especially at the first stage of NICA operation with reduced luminosity and collision energy of proton and ion beams.
+Other polarized and unpolarized physics is possible, especially at the first stage of NICA operation with reduced luminosity and collision energy of the proton and ion beams.

 Table 1.1: Gluon vector PDFs planned to be addressed at SPD.
-Columns represent gluon polarization while rows represent hadron polarization.
+The columns represent gluon polarization, while the rows represent hadron polarization.